comsec-group/cellift-artifacts/README.md

 Software: FPGA synthesis tool (no fpga hardware required):
 We depend on Xilinx Vivado (we tested v2022.1) and a large device target.
 This requires a license.
 If no license is available, a 30-day trial license can be obtained automatically.
+If you don't wish to do this, you can use our Vivado logs.

 ## Steps to reproduce this work